Plan ahead for preventive control of European crane fly

 Crane fly larvae cause damage by feeding on roots, shoots and stems of turfgrass plants.
 They prefer wet or moist soils and tend to be localized near bodies of water, though it’s not required for them to be present.

 The larvae have a pupal case, also called a “leatherjacket,” which may stick up from the surface of the turf.
 They often go undetected until population levels cross the damage threshold.
-You’ll generally notice larvae damage in areas of thin turf in the spring after thaw or during drought stress.
+Larval damage is generally noticed in areas of thin turf in the spring after thaw or during drought stress.
 This damage can resemble “ball marks” on a golf course or black cutworm damage.

 In higher-cut turf, the first observable symptom is thinning turf in the form of yellowing spots and bare patches.
 You may also notice evidence of animal digging activity as raccoons, skunks and opossums forage for mature crane fly larvae.